croal99/caraxes/README.md

 - **Diamorphine**: `linux_dirent` element removal code from [Diamorphine](https://github.com/m0nad/Diamorphine)
 - `ftrace_helper.h`: https://github.com/ilammy/ftrace-hook, edited to fit as a library instead of a standalone rootkit.
 - https://xcellerator.github.io/posts/linux_rootkits_01/, got me into rootkits and helped me gain most of the knowledge to make this.
 Much of the code is inspired by the code found here.

-# Citation

-If you use any of the resources provided in this repository, please cite the following publication:
-* Landauer, M., Alton, L., Lindorfer, M., Skopik, F., Wurzenberger, M., & Hotwagner, W. (2025).
-Trace of the Times: Rootkit Detection through Temporal Anomalies in Kernel Activity.
-Under Review.